 If you do business with the dollar, you’re going to need a bank, and you’re going to need to use the currency that your country accepts and has influence over.
 With crypto, you simply use an exchange or a digital wallet to access, spend, and acquire your funds that don’t happen to be influenced by any central power, and are created and verified by the blockchain behind it.

 As is with banks, though, you’ll want to make sure your wallet or exchange is high-caliber with a good reputation.
-You can check Coinformant’s recommended Canada exchanges or other exchanges of the country relevant to your reality for examples.
 There are plenty of newcomers to the crypto space, and especially if you’re a beginner, you’ll want an exchange with high authority.

 Regardless of your exchange of choice, you should be safer from the fluctuations of the dollar that arise from various day-to-day world news.
 Because cryptocurrencies don’t rely on any central authority for their value, they’re not affected by political or economic fluctuations caused by the value of traditional money.
 This means consumers are able to trade more freely and securely without worrying about their money being directly affected.

 How This Affects The Banking Industry Over Time